 Another great way to spread the news about available positions in your team is to advertise on your website and Instagram handle.
 You can also post the job description on Facebook job groups to reach the right candidates.
 The ad structure for each platform will differ based on the content that works on that particular platform.
 For instance, an image-based ad is best suited for Instagram but for your website, you must opt for a detailed text-based description.

 Offer A Referral Bonus

 A successful way of hiring good quality staff for your restaurant is encouraging your existing employees to spread the word in their circle.
-Your staff knows other people in the same industry and can help you fill a position by referring a talented candidate.
+Your staff knows other people in the same industry and will also know how to recruit employees for restaurants.
 But to ensure they actually bring in good candidates and not just anyone, clearly define the role to them.